 AWARENESS of THE REALITY that it’s more than likely I’ll NEVER find a job again, and never RECOVER financially to be able to take care of myself, or be a caregiver to my elderly mother has pretty much OVERCOME all other thoughs, feelings and sensations.

 Is this selfish?
 Or immature?
 A psychologist may say yes.
 I’m using my mother as an excuse to feel bad, along with the old “Poor me” and “I hate myself” lines.

 FRIENDS rarely call, email, or show up to see how I’m doing.
 They know I need their support so bad.
 Why am I not moved to contact any of them?
-For one thing I feel inferior, but being absorbed in self-pity turns one selfish, envious and jealous at others’ good fortune.
+The feelings of inferiority make me feel ashamed, but being absorbed in self-pity turns one selfish, envious and jealous at others’ good fortune.
 One friend just had a kid that graduated college.
 I want to share the family’s happiness but all that happens is my feelings of worthlessness amplify and self-anger swells.
 A few people offered to help sell my belongings on ebay, or ask around the office, but only one followed through.
 THE WORST OF THEM look down on me with disdain as one of those LAZY BUMS that wants to live for free off the government and collect welfare.
 Another reason to distance myself, and turn into a loner.